-We believe that we are uniquely qualified among SPAC vehicles due to our management's extensive research, analysis, credentials and relationships with respect to U.S. real estate and technology companies.
+We believe that we are uniquely qualified among special purpose acquisition company ("SPAC") vehicles due to our management's extensive research, analysis, credentials and relationships with respect to U.S. real estate and technology companies.
 Because PropTech is an established and rapidly expanding sector, we believe that a key differentiator in this space, should we pursue a Business Combination with a PropTech target, will be combining our deal making experience across real estate and technology with superior access to the entrepreneurs that are driving the rapid growth of PropTech and the investors funding this growth.